atomisthq/docs/docs/developer/sdm.md

 The software delivery machine is a service that runs automations in response to events like pushes and builds.
 See [architecture][] for a high-level view.

+The SDM:

+* is **event driven**: the SDM performs actions in response to events.
+The most significant event is a code push.
+The response to this event is defined by [goals](goal.md).
+The response to other events (repository or issue creation, for instance) is defined by [listeners](registration.md#listeners).
+* uses **common APIs** across different automation scenarios.
+These let you write the important code specifying what you want to do, while calling APIs for the common work.
+For instance, the [Project](project.md) API lets you inspect and update the repository contents.

 Your SDM is in TypeScript.
 Start with our code and add what you choose.

 [architecture]: architecture.md (Atomist SDM Architecture)